VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/digitallogic.md

 ## Feedback Circuits

-Oscilators, Monostable, Osc if high, Bistable (contrlollable/not controlable)
+Oscillators, Monostable, Osc if high, Bistable (controllable/not controllable)

 ## Latches and Flip Flops